The good pants homology and the Ehrenpreis conjecture: Equidistribution and self-Correction

 So the number of good $\alpha$ is at least $K(\psi)e^{t}$, as long as $t$ is large given $\Su$ and $\epsilon$.

 \end{proof}

 \begin{definition} Let $E \ge 0$.
-We say that two geodesic segments $A$ and $B$ in $\Ha$ are $E$-nearly homotopic if the distance between the endpoints of the segments $A$ and $B$ is at most $E$.
-Two geodesic segments on the closed surface $\Su$ are $E$ nearly homotopic if they have lifts to $\Ha$ that are $E$ nearly homotopic. \end{definition}
+We say that two paths $A$ and $B$ in $\Ha$ are $E$-nearly homotopic if the distance between the endpoints of $A$ and $B$ is at most $E$.
+Two paths on the closed surface $\Su$ are $E$-nearly homotopic if they have lifts to $\Ha$ that are $E$-nearly homotopic. \end{definition}

+The following lemma gives the estimate for the number of good pants that are bounded by a given (good) cuff.

-\begin{lemma} Let $\epsilon > 0$.
+\begin{lemma} Let $0<\epsilon<1$.
 We let $\gamma \in \Gamma_{\epsilon, R}$ and let $\Pant_{\epsilon, R} (\gamma)$ denote the set of pants in $\Pant_{\epsilon,R}$ that contain $\gamma$ as a cuff.
 Then

 where the constant for $\asymp$ depends only on $\Su$ and $\epsilon$. \end{lemma}